kailash-manasarovar/statement/docs/timeline/2025/february.md

 ##### Page 1 backside

 problems, regular vomiting, zero alcohol tolerance, etc.
-I was targeted since 2006 because I had a compensation payment which H * S must have known about, and also I was the victim of a child rape gang when I was 16 in London which they also know about "somehow"!
+I was targeted since 2006 because I had a compensation payment which H&S must have known about, and also I was the victim of a child rape gang when I was 16 in London which they also know about "somehow"!
-Nevertheless, I somehow managed to avoid whatever they had intended for me on two different occasions, 2007 meeting with Hazel where I believe she tried to murder me because it was clear I couldn't be blackmailed worth whatever rape gang porn she had of me, then again between 2014-2016 at the conservatory of Denia (where I was lured into studying) and love bombed/honey trapped by a piano teacher there connected to HS/SS, Domingo Lopez Cane, who appears to be a member of a bonafide crime family in Denia or closely connected, a man who behaves inappropriately with minors in his care and may well be drugging as part of grooming etc, in class at the conservatory (this happened to me!)
+Nevertheless, I somehow managed to avoid whatever they had intended for me on two different occasions, 2007 meeting with Hazel where I believe she tried to murder me because it was clear I couldn't be blackmailed with whatever rape gang porn she had of me, then again between 2014-2016 at the conservatory of Denia (where I was lured into studying) and love bombed/honey trapped by a piano teacher there connected to HS/SS, Domingo Lopez Cano, who appears to be a member of a bonafide crime family in Denia or closely connected, a man who behaves inappropriately with minors in his care and may well be drugging them as part of grooming etc, in class at the conservatory (this happened to me!)
 Then in the last 3 years since my return to Denia 2/22 to now where I have been living in a drugged environment and been the target

 ##### Page 2 front

 of the most outrageous gang stalking imaginable which I believe was intended to drive me to suicide.
 The whole town was involved!
-It has been horrendous and I believe that as well as filming me masturbating in my home from either my laptop camera (even my work (laptop) found evidence of hacking) or other devices, they had secret cameras set up all over the house (there is a massive hole behind the mirror in the bathroom) and I believe it is highly likely they sedated me and entered my home and filmed me beng raped!
+It has been horrendous and I believe that as well as filming me masturbating in my home from either my laptop camera (even my work (laptop) found evidence of hacking) or other devices, they had secret cameras set up all over the house (there is a massive hole behind the mirror in the bathroom) and I believe it is highly likely they sedated me and entered my home and filmed me being raped!
 Certainly they were entering my home and adding substances to my toiletries and it is only since mid-December that I realized I was still being poisoned.
 I was in Thailand where I was visiting for 2 months and I was still feeling extremely unwell, especially my eyes.
 I threw away all my toiletries, indeed anything they might have sprayed too, and after a few days started to feel better finally, after 3 years!!
-Bangkok Rutnin Eye Hospital diagnosed nue with PACS at that time which to me, is inexplicable outside of poisoning.
+Bangkok Rutnin Eye Hospital diagnosed me with PACS at that time which to me, is inexplicable outside of poisoning.

 ##### Page 2 backside